 How to Do a Life Audit: Step-by-Step Guide to Realign Your Life

-In this guide, I’ll walk you through how to do a life audit step by step, plus share some reflective questions and tools to help you get started.
+In this guide, I’ll walk you through how to do a life audit step by step, with reflective questions designed to support clarity, not overwhelm.

 What Is a Life Audit?

-A life audit is an intentional process of reviewing different areas of your life — from your health and relationships to your career and personal growth — to see where you feel aligned and where you might want to make changes.
+A life audit is a gentle, intentional way to look at different areas of your life — noticing where you feel aligned, where things feel heavy, and where you might want more support or space.

-- What feels out of balance or draining
+- What feels draining or out of balance

 Areas to Review in a Life Audit

 When you sit down to do your life audit, it helps to break things into categories.
-You don’t need to cover every single one, but these areas are a great place to start:
+You don’t need to review every area — start with the ones that feel most relevant right now.
+These areas are a great place to start:

 - Health & Wellness – physical, mental, and emotional well-being